Jxzh2020/Object-Serialization/Report.md

     std::list<std::vector<int>> test_l_v = {{2,6,8,45,6},{898,7787,5454}};
     std::set<std::list<int>> test_s_l = {{2,6,8,45,6},{898,7787,5454}};
 ```
-Note: **The program is coded in the way where in theory, any combination of data types can be serialized and deserialized in either binary way or XML way.**
+Note: **The program is coded in the way where in theory, any combination and any nested situation of data types can be serialized and deserialized in either binary way or XML way.**

 #### 2.2.2 User defined types